 Britt met twice with Suen before leaving Hong Kong for Chestertown.
 She submitted a general application and then a more specific letter and résumé, followed by a Skype interview with two senior managers in corporate communications.
 Harvey, she says, read “edits and edits” of her cover letters and résumé.
 She credits him, as well as Pamela Pears, associate professor of French, chair of the Department of Modern Languages, and Britt’s French advisor, and Andrea Lange, assistant dean for academic initiatives, for helping her obtain the position.

-Although she will receive a small allowance from Li & Fung, Britt is getting financial support for the internship through the Hodson Trust Internship Fund, the Nina R. Houghton Internship Fund, the Rebecca Corbin Loree Internship Fun, the Bennett Endowment for International Studies, and the William B. Johnson Internship Award.
+Although she will receive a small allowance from Li & Fung, Britt is getting financial support for the internship through the Hodson Trust Internship Fund, the Nina R. Houghton Internship Fund, the Bennett Endowment for International Studies, and the William B. Johnson Internship Award.

-Britt, who’s also a member of the Brown Advisory Student-Managed Fund, Alpha Chi Omega, Model UN, and the SGA, says she doesn’t know yet what her postgraduate plans are, but she’s hoping that the experience she gains with this internship will open more doors for her.
+Britt, who’s also a member of the Brown Advisory Student-Managed Fund, Alpha Chi Omega, an RA on campus, and a member of Model UN and the SGA, says she doesn’t know yet what her postgraduate plans are, but she’s hoping that the experience she gains with this internship will open more doors for her.

 “I know I want to get an MBA,” she says.
 But working for a firm like Li & Fung, gaining more experience before more school, would also be a great opportunity.
 “It’s an incredible multinational company, and that’s what I want.”